near/discovery-docs/docs/discovery/api/storage.md

 ## Storage

-`Storage` object to store data for widgets that is persistent across refreshes.
+`Storage` object to store data for components that is persistent across refreshes.
 Simulates `localStorage` access.
 It has 4 methods:

 - [`Storage.get`](#storageget)
 - [`Storage.set`](#storageset)